Ellwould/information_technology_and_telecommunication_abbreviations/README.md

 ### E
 - ECDSA: Elliptic Curve Digital Signature Algorithm (ISO 14888-3)
 - EFI: Extensible Firmware Interface
+- etc: et cetera (UNIX and UNIX like directory /etc is used for configuration files)
 - EULA: End User Licence Agreement (A type of proprietary licence used for software)
 - exe: executable (A Windows OS binary file that has the file extension .exe)
 - ext: extended file system (first version)